 Make sure to test your website on all browsers, as they don’t always load the same way.
 It is best to avoid plugins that are resource-heavy because it may slow down your entire website.
 Adobe Flash is an example of a very common plugin that has resulted in negative impacts on many websites.

 If you are running a resource-intensive website and your web host cannot keep up with the demand, your site will also experience slow and intermittent page loads.
 They say you get what you pay for, so instead of choosing a cheap host that may lead you to further problems, choose one that best suits your business needs.

 To improve page speed, you should switch to a different web host or upgrade your current web hosting plan.

 It is vital to choose the perfect theme or web design that suits your brand, but take note that themes with too many effects or designs can affect the loading speed of your page.
 Hence, when considering the theme for your website, one should consider the performance, and not just aesthetics.

 Widgets like social media buttons or comments section may be helpful and necessary to your website, but they can also make your page quite bulky and time-consuming to load.
 Make sure to optimize them as much as you can, or even remove them if they serve no purpose.

-Speed has a massive impact on user experience, which would in turn affect your site’s SEO as Google expects pages to load in 2 seconds or less.
+Speed has a massive impact on user experience, which would, in turn, affect your site’s SEO as Google expects pages to load in 2 seconds or less.
 So do keep that in mind as a part of your website development.
-Furthermore, it is always recommended to analyze your website occasionally to check in with the user experience, and to pay attention to those specific performance metrics that you can always choose to improve.
-This will give you an idea on how to increase your site traffic and user retention.
+Furthermore, it is always recommended to analyze your website occasionally to check in with the user experience and to pay attention to those specific performance metrics that you can always choose to improve.
+This will give you an idea of how to increase your site traffic and user retention.